-TY.ARCH has designed residential and commercial projects throughout Colorado including Pueblo, Boulder, Denver, Castel Rock, Aspen, Oak Creek, and Steamboat Springs.
+TY.ARCH has designed residential and commercial projects throughout Colorado and Arizona, including Flagstaff, Pueblo, Boulder, Denver, Castel Rock, Aspen, Oak Creek and Steamboat Springs.
 We have always focused on how alternative materials and systems can create meaningful living space.
 Most of our projects are rooted in organic design and sacred geometry.

 We take the programmatic needs, visions, and goals of the client very seriously.
 We integrate this with the site and ecosystem.
 During the design process it is crucial to utilize the sun angles as well as the overall micro-climate and ecosystem to determine the appropriate sustainable building materials and systems.
 Some other technologies that we have worked with include photo-voltaic, highly insulated wall and roof systems, geothermal heating and cooling and always passive solar along with thermal mass tempering materials.

 The first schematic stages will be key to fulfilling the client’s visions and at the same time fitting into the site.
 Continually refining these early schemes will begin to show self-similarity in the new structure to the finite details.
 This begins to create relationships between the client, the new space, form and the site.

 The most important element in the design process is the client.
 The client carries the torch.
 The relationship with their new site and environment will facilitate new meaning and experience.
 The client leads the process as it is the architect’s job to explore the concept in drawings, models, and computer modeling to help visualize the space.
 TY.ARCH has and will strive to stretch the imagination in a meaningful and explorative manner to lead the project towards a design which may not have otherwise been manifested.

 The use of sacred geometry to inform design and architecture.
 Sacred geometry is the proportional system used in the design of homes, buildings and sacred structures.
 Sacred geometry is found in nature such as a fern leaf, a snowflake and a nautilus.